jvidalgz/aws-certified-developer-associate-notes/README.md

 Federation is particularly useful in these cases:
 * Your users already have identities in a corporate directory.
 * Your users already have Internet identities.

+### Overview of Access Management: Permissions and Policies
+Access management define what a user or other entity is allowed to do in an account.
+This process is often referred to as authorization.

+#### Policies and Accounts
+If you manage a single account in AWS, then you define the permissions within that account using policies.
+#### Policies and Users
+ou give permissions to a user by creating an identity-based policy, which is a policy that is attached to the user
+#### Policies and Groups
+You can organize IAM users into IAM groups and attach a policy to a group.
+#### Federated Users
+Federated users don't have permanent identities in your AWS account the way that IAM users do.
+To assign permissions to federated users, you can create an entity referred to as a role and define permissions for the role.
+#### Identity-based and Resource-based Policies
+ *Identity-based policies*  are permissions policies that you attach to a principal (or identity), such as an IAM user, group, or role.
+* **Managed policies** – Standalone identity-based policies that you can attach to multiple users, groups, and roles in your AWS account.
+Two types:

+    * AWS managed policies – Managed policies that are created and managed by AWS.

+    * Customer managed policies – Managed policies that you create and manage in your AWS account.

+* **Inline policies** – Policies that you create and manage and that are embedded directly into a single user, group, or role.

+*Resource-based policies* control what actions a specified principal can perform on that resource and under what conditions.
+Resource-based policies are inline policies, and there are no managed resource-based policies.

+*Trust policies* are resource-based policies that are attached to a role.
+They define which principals can assume the role.
+### Warnings
+* If a request to change some data is successful, the change is committed and safely stored.
+However, the change must be replicated across IAM, which can take some time.
+Such changes include creating or updating users, groups, roles, or policies.
+We recommend that you do not include such IAM changes in the critical, high-availability code paths of your application.
+* Policies and Users: Actions or resources that are not explicitly allowed are denied by default.
+* You cannot attach a resource-based policy to an IAM identity.